mattmcspirit/hybridworkshop/steps/2_DeployAzSHCI.md

 Again, this is just one **example** network configuration for the simple purpose of evaluation.

-1. Back in the Windows Admin Center, on the **Select the adapters to use for management** page, ensure you select the **Two physical network adapters for management** box
+1. Back in the Windows Admin Center, on the **Select the adapters to use for management** page, ensure you select the **One physical network adapters for management** box

 ![Select management adapter in the Create Cluster wizard](/media/wac_management_nic_ga.png "Select management adapter in the Create Cluster wizard")